-- (1) The College Union Committee and the Athletic Committee are advisory to their respective Directors, who, together with the Chairpersons, present budget requests directly to the Incidental Fee Committee.
-The Educational Activities Committee is advisory to the Associate Director of the College Union who, together with the Chairperson, presents that budget request directly to the Incidental Fee Committee.
-College Union, Athletic, and Educational Activities Advisory Committees are herein referred to as sub-committees of the Incidental Fee Committee. - (2) The Chairperson of the Incidental Fee Committee and the subcommittees shall be selected by the members of the respective committees at their first meeting.
-Chairpersons and Vice-Chairpersons of the Incidental Fee Committee and subcommittees shall be chosen from the student membership of each committee and shall be conferred by the ASSOU Senate.

-- (3) Absences, whether excused or not, shall be determined by the Chairperson of the committee.
+- (1) The Student Union Committee and the Athletic Committee are advisory to their respective Directors, who, together with the Chairpersons, present budget requests directly to the Student Fee Committee.
+The Educational Activities Committee is advisory to the Assistant Director of Student Activities who, together with the Chairperson, presents that budget request directly to the Student Fee Committee.
+Student Union, Athletic, and Educational Activities Advisory Committees are herein referred to as sub-committees of the Student Fee Committee. - (2) The Chairperson of the Student Fee Committee and the subcommittees shall be selected by the members of the respective committees at their first meeting.
+Chairpersons and Vice-Chairpersons of the Student Fee Committee and subcommittees shall be chosen from the student membership of each committee and shall be conferred by the ASSOU Senate. - (3) Absences, whether excused or not, shall be determined by the Chairperson of the committee.
 Members shall be considered to have resigned from their respective committees after the third unexcused absence from scheduled meetings during the course of the academic year. - (4) An "academic year" is defined herein as starting on September 15 and extending through June 14 of the following year.
-"Fiscal year" is defined as starting July 1 and extending through June 30 of the following year, and includes both the academic and summer terms. - (5) All student members of the Incidental Fee Committee and its subcommittees must maintain at least half-time enrollment status. - (6) Proxies shall not be permitted. - (7) With the exception of the two-year appointments, the term of each member of the Incidental Fee Committee and sub-committees will coincide with the academic year. - (8) A quorum shall be necessary for the transaction of business. - (9) Minority reports may be submitted to the Chairperson of the appropriate subcommittee or committee, or ASSOU Senate. - (10) No person shall serve as a voting member simultaneously on the Incidental Fee Committee and any subcommittees. - (11) All meetings of the Incidental Fee Committee and related subcommittees are subject to the provisions of the Public Meeting Law, ORS 192.610 et seq.
+"Fiscal year" is defined as starting July 1 and extending through June 30 of the following year, and includes both the academic and summer terms.

+- (5) All student members of the Student Fee Committee and its subcommittees must maintain at least half-time enrollment status. - (6) Proxies shall not be permitted. - (7) With the exception of the two-year appointments, the term of each member of the Student Fee Committee and subcommittees will coincide with the academic year. - (8) A quorum shall be necessary for the transaction of business. - (9) Minority reports may be submitted to the Chairperson of the appropriate subcommittee or committee, or ASSOU Senate. - (10) No person shall serve as a voting member simultaneously on the Student Fee Committee and any subcommittees. - (11) All meetings of the Student Fee Committee and related subcommittees are subject to the provisions of the Public Meeting Law, ORS 192.610 et seq.
 Under this law meetings are to be considered open and appropriate notice shall be given.

 Hist: SOSC 2-1980, f. & ef.
-4-1-80; SOSC 5-1994, f. & cert. ef.
-12-7-94;
+4-1-80 ; SOSC 5-1994, f. & cert. ef.
+12-7-94; SOU

-SOU 1-1998, f. & cert. ef.
-4-23-98
+1-1998, f. & cert. ef.
+4-23-98; SOU 1-2001, f. & cert. ef.
+4-4-01

-Incidental Fee Committee
+Student Fee Committee

-Function of Incidental Fee Committee
+Function of Student Fee Committee